marcnol/pyHiM/docs/source/user_guide/fundamental.md

 ## Pipeline overview
 ### Default pyHiM flow

-To run default pipeline, pyHiM need two kind of data :
+To run default pipeline, pyHiM need two kind of data:
 - A dictionary of initialization parameters as a JSON file, name `infoList.json`
-- 3D images with TIFF format, 4 types of images are accepted and they are processed in this order :
+- 3D images with TIFF format, 4 types of images are accepted and they are processed in this order:
 	1. Fiducial
 	2. Barcode
 	3. Mask (like DAPI)